Nirvan66/CSCI5673_Assignments/assignment2/README.md

 You will see some messages pass between the two servers, accepting eachother into the group.
 This can be ignored.

+__IMPORTANT__: Again remember when adding the next server via command line you increment the properties ```--memberNumber``` and ```--uniPort```.
+An example is shown below.
+When incrementing member numbers, DO NOT SKIP numbers.
+A valid set of member numbers would be [0, 1, 2, 3].
+An invalid set of member numbers would be [0, 1, 3, 4].
 ### Client
 The client is in the attached ```.ipyn``` file.
 Start jupyter notebook.
 If you are running on macOS, be sure to change the IP address for the ```clientAddrPort``` variable to the same Private IP Address used when starting the servers.
 You should then be able to click play on each cell.